-Figure 3 below suggests that data piling may adversely affect the "generalization performance" (how well new data from the same distributions can be discriminated) of the SVM in HDLSS situations.
+The discussion around Figures 2 and 3 below suggests that data piling may adversely affect the generalization performance (how well new data from the same distributions can be discriminated) of the SVM in at least some HDLSS situations.
 The major contribution of this paper is a new discrimination method, called "Distance Weighted Discrimination" (DWD), which avoids the data piling problem, and is seen in the simulations in Section 3 to give the anticipated improved generalizability.
-Like the SVM, the computation of the DWD is based on computationally intensive optimization, but while the SVM uses well-known quadratic programming algorithms, the DWD uses recently developed interior-point methods for so-called Second-Order Cone Programming (SOCP) problems, see Alizadeh and Goldfarb (2001), discussed in detail in Section 2.2.
+Like the SVM, the computation of the DWD is based on computationally intensive optimization, but while the SVM uses wellknown quadratic programming algorithms, the DWD uses recently developed interior-point methods for so-called Second-Order Cone Programming (SOCP) problems, see Alizadeh and Goldfarb (2003), discussed in detail in Section 2.2.
 The improvement available in HDLSS settings from the DWD comes from solving an optimization problem which yields improved data piling properties, as shown in Figure 4 below.